 - Health Professional Online Services (HPOS) - approved immunisation providers can submit immunisation details using the Identify Child and Record Encounter function through the ACIR secure area within HPOS

-- Manually - by completing either an Immunisation encounter form or an Immunisation history form and sending it to Medicare
+- manually - by completing either an Immunisation encounter form (IM002) or an Immunisation History form (IMMU13) and sending it to us

 Accessing ACIR information over the phone

 If consent has been given by the child's parent or guardian, you can also contact ACIR on 1800 653 809 to obtain a child's immunisation details over the phone.

 The Australian Childhood Immunisation Register (ACIR) produces a series of statistical, identified and access reports for immunisation providers registered to use the ACIR secure website.